soteland/health/README.md

 * Limit Ultra Processes Foods (UPF)
   * UPF makes you eat faster, eat more
 * Eat less carbs, more green and proteins (egg, chicken, beef, cheese)
+* Limit, preferably avoid sugar
+ * Sugar is not food
+* Limit or avoid alcohol
+ * Sleep better
+ * Alcohol is sugar/carbs
+* Read at the bedside, no phone in the bedroom
+* Get enough sleep

 ### DOAC1